Manchester University NHS Foundation Trust: Developments

 A helipad was built on the top of the Grafton Street car park to serve the trust's hospitals at a cost of £3.9 million, which was raised by the trust's charity, Manchester Foundation Trust Charity.
 It is connected to the hospitals by a 130 metre long bridge 19 metres above street level.
 It is expected to serve about 312 patients airlifted to the site each year.
 It opened in May 2021. £1.36 million has been donated by the HELP Appeal.

-In May 2021 planning approval was given for a major expansion of the emergency department and six new operating theatres.
+In May 2021 planning approval was given for a major expansion of Manchester Royal Infirmary's emergency department and creation of six new operating theatres.
 The work is expected to be completed in 2024.

 Centrica Business Solutions has a contract to install new energy infrastructure at Withington and Wythenshawe hospitals at a cost of £10.9 million.
 This will reduce their annual carbon emissions by about 25% and halve the energy bill.

 In 2020 the trust started using Isansys Lifecare's Patient Status Engine, for COVID-19 patients both in hospital and at home.
 This collects continuous physiological data, including heart rate, respiration rate, heart rate variability, ECG, oxygen saturation, blood pressure, and body temperature.
 This generates an early warning score which enables earlier identification of those patients most in need of intervention.

 The COVID-19 pandemic stimulated the development of virtual wards across the British NHS.
 Patients are managed at home, monitoring their own oxygen levels using an oxygen saturation probe if necessary and supported by telephone.
 The trust managed more than 350 patients from its 3 hospital sites at home in March 2020.
 The trust was also responsible for running the temporary NHS Nightingale Hospital North West hospital, located in Manchester.

 In January 2021 the trust established a 15-year technology partnership with Siemens Healthineers with a value of approximately £125 million covering more than 350 radiology installations across eight hospital sites.